BredyByte/cppLib/README.md

 | CPP08  | STL containers and algorithms                   | STL             |
 | CPP09  | Iterators, algorithms, functor, lambda          | STL             |

-## How to Use

-Each module contains its own set of exercises and projects.
-To get started with a specific module, navigate to its directory and right there you can find the corresponding subject PDF file.